 Visitors who don’t click don’t convert.

 Get your buttons clicked and increase your conversion rate by using the right hacks — i.e., tactical steps that will lead to growth.
-When Social Times added social sharing buttons to its emails, the result was a 158% increase in CTR.
+When Social Times added social media sharing buttons to its emails, the result was a 158% increase in CTR.

 Crafting the perfect call-to-action is one thing — getting the right people to click it is another.
 According to Go-Globe, “47% of websites have a clear call-to-action button that takes users 3 seconds or less to see.”